-This policy aims to improve and enhance important views, vistas and spaces across Stone, in accordance with the 'Stone Historic Character Assessment'.
-The adopted Local Plan identifies in the spatial vision for Stone that by 2031 the town will have "conserved and enhanced the local character of the town and its canal side vistas."

-The PfSB Part 1, Policy N9 Historic Environment clearly identifies the significance of the character and setting of heritage assets.
-The policy ensures that any development proposal that would affect the significance of a heritage should take into account a number of factors, including significant views and vistas.

-Through the community engagement and during a 'Town Tour' event in March 2016, key views and vistas were identified and marked on the plan accompanying this policy.
+- 30.8 This policy aims to improve and enhance important views, vistas and spaces across Stone, in accordance with the 'Historic Environment Character Assessment, Stone Environs, July 2009 by Staffordshire County Council'.
+The adopted Local Plan identifies in the spatial vision for Stone that by 2031 the town will have "conserved and enhanced the local character of the town and its canal side vistas." - 30.9 The PfSB Part 1, Policy N9 Historic Environment clearly identifies the significance of the character and setting of heritage assets.
+The policy ensures that any development proposal that would affect the significance of a heritage should take into account a number of factors, including significant views and vistas. - 30.10 Through the community engagement and during a 'Town Tour' event in March 2016, key views and vistas were identified and marked on the plan accompanying this policy.
 It was acknowledged that the setting, views and appearance of the historic market town were an important factor to the tourism economy of the area and these should be safeguarded and enhanced.
 These key views are described in more detail in the Gateway and Views section previously in the plan.